Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

-To bypass the remaining key difficulty, \ie, that the dual feasible set contains infinitely many functions, we introduce a parameterized family of dual function, thus reducing the semi-infinite programming problem to a finite parameter optimization.
-However, arbitrary parameterizations will generate functions outside the feasible set of utility functions, which breaks the requirements of stochastic dominance for a given order $k$.
+To bypass the computational intractable and PAC unlearnable optimization over infinitely many unbounded functions in the dual feasible set, we introduce bounded parameterized dual functions, thus reducing the semi-infinite programming problem to a finite parameter optimization.
+However, arbitrary parameterizations will generate functions outside the feasible set of utility functions, which breaks the requirements of stochastic dominance with specific order.

-In this section, inspired by the proofs of~\thmref{thm:first_u} and~\thmref{thm:second_u}, we design specific parametrizations that cover the corresponding utility function sets.
-Meanwhile, for the commonly used first and second order stochastic dominance constraints, the proposed parametrization induces an efficient dual solution, which further reduces computational complexity.
-We also introduce a generic parametrization of the dual for high-order dominance problems.
+In this section, inspired by the proofs of~\thmref{thm:first_u} and~\thmref{thm:second_u}, we design specific parametrizations that cover the corresponding \emph{bounded} utility function sets, which balances the tradeoff between sample complexity and relaxation of the optimization.
+Meanwhile, for the commonly used first and second order stochastic dominance constraints, our parametrization induces an efficient dual solution, which further reduces the computation complexity.
+We also introduce the generic parametrization of the dual for high-order dominance problems.